Frequently Asked Gymnastics Questions

 Do I have to stay on site during my child’s class?

-Children enrolled in our recreational program will come into the facility without an adult/guardian.
-If you have a concern or may need an individual accomedation, please reach out to our front office.
+If you have a concern or may need an individual accommodation, please reach out to our front office.

 I have a child with me who is not in classes.
 Any suggestions on entertaining them?